 Acoustically Treating A WhisperRoom™

 The folks at WhisperRoom™ understand the importance of a room’s acoustics, so we created a cost-effective solution to creating the perfect interior acoustical environment.
 If you currently own a WhisperRoom™ or are considering investing in one of our portable recording studios – make sure to check out an optional feature called the Acoustic Tuning Package (ATP).
 The ATP consists of a series of angled deflector panels attached to the interior surface of two perpendicular walls.
-Open voids created behind each angled deflector panel provide soundwave entrapment.
-It also includes studio foam on the deflector panels to control mid to high frequencies, and LENRD bass traps control low frequencies.
+Open voids created behind each angled deflector panel provide soundwave entrapment and help to combat standing waves.
+It also includes studio foam on the deflector panels to control mid to high frequencies, and LENRD bass traps control bass frequencies.
 Check out the video below!

 To better understand acoustics, its helpful to familiarize yourself with a few key terms: